MIACollaborative/justin-core/docs/versioned_docs/version-0.1.0/reference/types.md

   type: HandlerType.TASK;

   shouldActivate?: (user: JUser, event: JEvent) => Promise<StepReturnResult>;
-  // Determine if the task should be run for this user.
+  // Determines whether this task should be run for this user in response to this event.
+Return `stop` to skip processing the rest of the task.

   doAction: (user: JUser, event: JEvent, previousResult: StepReturnResult) => Promise<StepReturnResult>;
   // Execute the core behavior of the task (e.g. API call, DB write, transformation).